Updated Oct. 27, 2019.

 - Like #3, you only need to design the UI at one resolution, and have it scale nicely to all other resolutions with just one asset per image.

 - Minor cost as it requires purchasing an SDF image asset from the Asset Store.

 - Fiddling with the settings and some testing to get the best generated SDF texture.

 This is the method I found that gives me the best results.
-You can use an asset like SDF Toolkit or I2 SmartEdge to generate the SDF texture and use that for the UI images, which scale well at all resolutions with the right settings of the spread factor, softness, etc. You can also use Text Mesh Pro to generate the SDF font textures for all text.
-See #4 for more details about text.
+You can use an asset like SDF Toolkit or I2 SmartEdge to generate the SDF texture and use that for the UI images, which scale well at all resolutions with the right settings of the spread factor, softness, etc.

 6. Use a UI Canvas that scales with screen size with procedural UI shapes